Dumbbell Rear Delt Fly: How To Do, Muscle Worked, Tips

 6. Single Arm Dumbbell Rear Delt Fly

 If you do the exercise with just one arm at a time, you can focus on the rear deltoid muscle better.
-This will help you work out the muscle more efficiently.
+This will help you work out the muscles more efficiently.

 Single arm exercises challenge your core stability and balance, while working your back muscles.